-Referencing the layouts shown in Attachments 2 through 5, the following has been estimated for each route.
+The layouts for each option are shown in Attachments 2 through 5, the following has been estimated for each route.
+The following are descriptions of each route option followed by Table 7 which summarizes the data and information regarding each route option.
 Most notably, Route Option 4 is the longest option and is entirely a multi-use path.
 Route Option 1 would include a buffered bike lane along Porter Street, but otherwise would be a multi-use path trail.
-Both Route Option 1 and 4 would provide a 5-foot-wide travel lane in each direction for the entire length of the trail.
+Both Route Option 1 and 4 would provide a 5-footwide travel lane in each direction for the entire length of the trail.